MMMalik/ilemandatow/packages/client/README.md

 # @ilemandatow/client

+## Introduction

-Client-side boilerplate for interacting with GraphQL API.
+Client-side utils for interacting with GraphQL API.
 This includes:

 - utils for filtering and manipulating data from API
 - React hooks for stateful logic related to data fetching, filtering, sorting, etc.